narvar/bigquery-optimization-queries/narvar/analysis_peak_2025_sonnet45/SQL_SEMANTIC_ANALYSIS_NEXT_SESSION.md

 ## 🚨 IMPORTANT NOTES

 ### **Data Privacy**:
-- Hub queries may contain retailer-specific data
+- Hub Analytics API and Looker queries may contain retailer-specific data
 - When using external LLM APIs, consider data sensitivity
 - Option: Use local models for sensitive queries

+### **Service Account Coverage**:
+- Hub Analytics API currently captures 2 service accounts:
+  * `analytics-api-bigquery-access@narvar-data-lake.iam.gserviceaccount.com` (98.5% of queries)
+  * `analytics-api-bigquery-access@narvar-qa-202121.iam.gserviceaccount.com` (1.5% of queries)
+- **Note**: `analytics-api-bigquery-access2` mentioned by Elliott Feng was NOT found in Nov 2024-Oct 2025 data
+  * May be in different timeframe or planned for future
+  * Regex pattern `r'analytics-api-bigquery-access'` WILL match if it exists (includes any suffix)
+  * Verified 812,010 total queries captured from existing accounts

 ### **Query Sampling Strategy**:
 - **Stratified sampling**: Get diverse query types